-A member of the church office staff will back up all financial data (such as invoices and collection analysis records) on a monthly basis,
+A member of the church office staff will back up all financial data (such as invoices and collection analysis records) on a monthly basis, and keep the memory stick in the church safe.

 The primary storage location for data is the cloud.
 The church PCs synchronize documents from Microsoft's servers.